 The nursing care plan for suicidal patients involves providing a safe environment, initiating a no-suicide contract, creating a support system and ensuring close supervision.

-Here are three (3) nursing care plans (NCP) for suicide behaviors:
+Here are three (3) nursing care plans (NCP) and nursing diagnosis for suicide behaviors:

 May be related to